Date FSG prepared: 27th October 2020

 When will you receive a Statement of Advice

-We will provide you with a SoA if we provide you with personal financial advice.
+We may provide you with a SoA if we provide you with personal financial advice on certain retail insurance products.
 Personal financial advice is advice that takes into account any one or more of your objectives, financial situation and needs.
-The SoA will be your record of the personal financial advice provided to you, and will contain information on:
+The SoA will be your record of the personal financial advice provided to you, and will also contain information on:

 - the basis on which this advice is given